Prathapprofessional/singleDistillationVisualization/README.md

 - **Window**
 Download the zip file from the [link](https://drive.google.com/file/d/1Zc5kp15vLvuRqzdlTEtgxVSe599woRj2/view?usp=sharing).
 The .exe file will be available in the extract which can be double clicked to start the application.
 - **Android**
-Download the apk file from the [link](https://drive.google.com/file/d/1vSJOUrhEsf5WeOR-YOffTLnKKs1_QJxi/view?usp=sharing) and installed on the mobile device.
+Download the apk file from the [link](https://drive.google.com/file/d/1vSJOUrhEsf5WeOR-YOffTLnKKs1_QJxi/view?usp=sharing) and install it on the mobile device.

 **Tool Suite**